beladevo/redirector/README.md

 docker run -p 8080:8080 -p 3000:3000 redirector:latest
 ```

+> **Note**: The Docker image is now configured to automatically accept the security notice for non-interactive use.

 ## ✨ What it does

 - **Redirects** all traffic to your target URL